Andxi/ps4sdk-docker/readme.txt

  ====================

-  This program will automatically build a docker image with ps4sdk and elf-loader ready to be used for homebrew development.
+  This program will automatically build a docker image with ps4sdk, elf-loader and other various tools ready to be used for homebrew development on 5.05 PS4.

  ====================
   How do I build it?
  ====================

+ Open Dockerfile and change IP addresses of both your local machine and PS4.
+ This is needed for ps4sh to work.

- Build the image:
+ Build the image (--rm flag is for cache usage):

-   docker build -t ps4sdk-docker .
+   docker build --rm==false -t ps4sdk-docker .

  Copy the helper script: